A man touches his wallet to an Octopus stored-value card reader as he exits a mass transit railway (MTR) station in Hong Kong on Aug 5, 2010.

 (ED JONES / AFP)

-HONG KONG – The Hong Kong government said on Wednesday that it has disbursed the first HK$2,000 consumption voucher to about 810,000 eligible people who completed their electronic registration on or after July 18.
+HONG KONG – The Hong Kong government said on Friday that it had disbursed the second installment of the consumption voucher to about 5.5 million eligible people who had completed their electronic registration by July 17.

-Those who chose to collect the vouchers via Octopus cards may collect the HK$2,000 voucher by tapping the card at the Subsidy Collection Points of the Public Transport Fare Subsidy Scheme at MTR stations, Light Rail Customer Service Centres, designated piers and public transport interchanges; designated convenience stores and supermarkets; Octopus Service Points; or via Octopus app within three months from today.
+Meanwhile, those who chose to collect the vouchers via Octopus cards may collect the second installment of HK$2,000 by tapping the card at the Public Transport Fare Subsidy Scheme's subsidy collection points at MTR stations, light rail customer service centers, designated piers and public transport interchanges within three months from Friday.

 The voucher will be combined with the value stored in the Octopus card.

 The value of both the first and second installment of the voucher obtained via Octopus cards is HK$2,000.

 Registrants can receive the remaining HK$1,000 voucher in mid-December at the earliest if their "eligible spending" from the first two installments reaches HK$4,000 within the fourth to seventh month from the disbursement of the first voucher.

 In general, the vouchers can be used at local retail, catering and service outlets or online platforms which accept payments by the four designated SVFs, such as retail shops, market stalls, department stores, supermarkets, and restaurants.

 However, the vouchers cannot be used for payments to the government, public utilities, public organizations, education expenses, purchase of financial products or services, donations, direct purchases from merchants located outside Hong Kong, person-to-person payments, and encashments.

 ALSO READ: Hong Kong's retail sales rise 11.9% in August